InCom-0/incplot-lib/README.md

 * Automatic value labels and scaling with metric suffixes
 * Automatic tickmarks
 * Automatic legend
-* Reasonable error message (especially when the user asks for something that is impossible/unsupported)
+* Reasonable error messages (especially when the user asks for something that is impossible/unsupported)

 ## Non-Features ##